 These aims can further be divided into specific implementation objectives as quality assurance management activities.

-1. Harmonise various quality assurance aspects/activities within Gambia College;
+1. Harmonise various quality assurance activities within the Gambia College;

 2. To ensure an effective performance of staff and students;

-3. To strengthen ties with Regional, National and International Quality Assurance agencies and universities;
+3. To strengthen ties with regional, national and international quality assurance agencies and universities;

-4. To improve the Gambia College environs in order to attract and retain staff and students;
+4. To improve the Gambia College environments in order to attract and retain staff and students;

 5. To continuously improve the QA system, through reviews, streamlining and modernizing of QA function, policies, procedures and their supporting protocols;